alephium/voting-tutorial/docs/Voting Application on Alephium.md

 # Contract Deployment in Typescript

 ## Overview
 To deploy a `TxContract` on the network we need to have a full node running locally.
-We will query its REST API to:
+We will query the following REST API endpoints:

-1. `POST /wallet/unlock/{wallet_name}` to unlock the user wallet
+1. `POST /wallet/unlock/{wallet_name}` Unlocks the user wallet
-2. `GET /wallets/addresses/{wallet_name}` to retrieve the public key of the active address
+2. `GET /wallets/addresses/{wallet_name}` To retrieves the public key of the active address
-3. `POST /contracts/compile-contract` to compile the contract given as a string
+3. `POST /contracts/compile-contract` Compiles the contract given as a string
-4. `POST /contracts/build-contract` to build an unsigned transaction with the compiled contract and our public key
+4. `POST /contracts/build-contract` Builds an unsigned transaction with the compiled contract and our public key
-5. `POST /wallets/sign` to sign the unsigned  transaction hash
+5. `POST /wallets/sign` Signs the unsigned  transaction hash
-6. `POST /transactions/submit` to submit the signed transaction to the network
+6. `POST /transactions/submit` Submits the signed transaction to the network

 The process to execute a `TxScript` is similar except that we'll query endpoints `POST /contracts/compile-script` and `POST /contracts/build-script` to compile and build the transaction.

-We will use the `Client` class in `src/voting.tsx` to make the api calls.
-Below are the functions of the class that can query the these endpoints.
+Below are the methods of the class `Client` in `src/util/client.tsx` that can query these endpoints.

 ```tsx
 import {